cyber-dojo/saver/README.md

 ## POST group_join
 Join the group practice-session with the given group id.
-The indexes parameter, when sorted, must be (0..63).to_a and determines the join attempt order.
+The indexes parameter, when sorted, must be (0..63).to_a and determines the avatar join attempt order.
 - parameters, eg
 ```
   { "id": "55D3B9",